odhondt/ndsar/README.md

 ![Filtered covariance](img/filtered.png)

-which can be compared with the reference image called `Simul_PolSAR_Ideal.npy`.
+which can be compared to the reference image called `Simul_PolSAR_Ideal.npy`.

 If you use this dataset in your publication, please cite: